symfony/symfony-docs/cookbook/configuration/configuration_organization.rst

     The ``IniFileLoader`` parses the file contents using the :phpfunction:`parse_ini_file` function, therefore, you can only set parameters to string values.
-To set parameters to other data types (e.g. boolean, integer, etc), the other loaders are recommended.
+Use one of the other loaders if you want to use other data types (e.g. boolean, integer, etc.).

 If you use any other configuration format, you have to define your own loader class extending it from :class:`Symfony\\Component\\DependencyInjection\\Loader\\FileLoader`.